Table of Contents

 Generating leads is the primary goal for most B2B marketing teams.
 From cold calling to networking to advertising, there are many ways to attract leads.
-However, a successful marketing strategy will focus time and resources on generating qualified leads—leads that are most likely to convert.
+However, a successful SEO digital marketing content strategy will focus time and resources on generating qualified leads—leads that are most likely to convert.

 One of the best tactics to get qualified B2B leads is through content marketing.
 Let’s start with the basics.